-As we transition back to in-person learning, the health and safety of SJSU's community continues to be of paramount concern.
-As such, our course this semester will be conducted entirely online.
-While this format sometimes presents challenges, please continue to be patient and respectful of me and your classmates.
+The health and safety of our university community continues to be of paramount concern.
+As such, our course this semester will again be conducted entirely online.
+While this format sometimes presents challenges, please be patient and respectful of me and your classmates.
 I am looking forward to an exciting and engaging class.